wimlds-trojmiasto/detect-waste/detr/README.md

 model = torch.hub.load('facebookresearch/detr', 'detr_resnet50', pretrained=True)
 ```

-# Dataset $ model modifications
+# Dataset & model modifications
 * we use TACO dataset with additional annotated data from detect-waste.

 We expect the directory structure to be the following:
 ```
 path/to/dato/
   annotations/  # annotation json files train/        # train images val/          # val images
 ```
+You can modify `datasets/coco.py` build function to add new dataset and another format of paths for coco annotations type.

 ## Model details
 * Optimizer: AdamW or LaProp
-* Number of class: 6 (paper, metals and plastics, bio, other, non-recycle, glass) or 1 (litter)
+* Number of class: 7 (paper, metals and plastics, bio, other, non-recycle, glass, unknown) or 1 (litter)
 * Backbone: ResNet50
 * Num queries: 100 (like in official Detr it coressponds to max number of instances per images - this should not be changed if we finetuned)
 * Eos coef: 0.1 (like in official Detr mean number of instances per image - this should not be changed if we finetuned)
-* 1300 epochs at lr 1e-4 with lr_drop to 1e-5 at 1000
+* 300 epochs at lr 1e-4 with lr_drop to 1e-5 at 200

 # Usage - Object detection
 There are no extra compiled components in DETR and package dependencies are minimal,